markusmoenig/Eldiron/docs/docs/building_maps/region_settings.md

 ## Procedural

-The `[procedural]` section drives the **Build Procedural** action.
+The `[procedural]` section drives the **Build Procedural** action, which is shown in the 2D editor view.
 The first generator is `connected_rooms`, which creates a deterministic 2D room-and-corridor dungeon from the region seed and the procedural tile metadata authored with **Edit Tile Meta**.

 For a full workflow guide, see [Procedural Map Generation](/docs/building_maps/procedural_generation).